Psychology on philosophy’s coattails

 Despite these dependencies, psychology soon gained its own significance and thus moved in step with the genesis of European science.
 The increasing consideration of psychological questions in Basel was closely linked to the establishment of a second, nonstatutory chair of philosophy in 1866.
 The holder of this professorship was expected not only to teach pedagogy and logic but also to represent psychology in teaching and research.

-Wilhelm Dilthey, then thirty-three years old, was the first to fill this position.
-Arriving in 1867, he left Basel the following year, however; nor did his successors remain in the position for long.
+Wilhelm Dilthey, then thirty-three years old, was the first to fill this position in 1867.
+He left Basel just a year later, however, and his successors likewise failed to remain in the position for long.
 The philosopher Gustav Teichmüller from Braunschweig, who succeeded Dilthey, moved after two years to Dorpat, then part of the Russian Empire, to achieve broader scientific impact than would have been possible in the academically quaint university in Basel.
 The scientific prestige that rising academics could acquire in Basel at that time was quite modest – their salary even more so.
 The division of Basel into two cantons meant that the university still suffered from political uncertainties and financial losses, and institute resources, as well as student numbers, remained far below German standards.
 Therefore, only very young scholars from Germany accepted appointments to the University of Basel, where they saw their position as nothing more than a stepping-stone toward a more prestigious institution.

 Nietzsche’s failed application